 The Everest base camp trek is a complex scenario partly due to the variety of attractions found in the region.
 So, a general understanding of the area of the visit is important.
 Unfortunately, time is limited and not all parts can be explored.

 Thus selecting the most interesting sites to explore in such a vast area would require an Everest base camp trek map.
 And with this, you will have the freedom to select your sites of interest, the routes, and side routes, and overall discretion regarding how you wish to conduct your journey.

 Making plans, dictating your journey through the area, anticipating the challenges ahead, and deciding whether to face them or take a detour becomes very convenient with the help of an Everest base camp trek map.
-A similar principle also implies in the case of any of your general visits to Nepal.
+A similar principle also applies in the case of any of your general visits to Nepal.